mdmtk/docs/beta/source/guide/MDM/persistence.md

 The following are steps that need to be performed in order for the device to continue to be managed by MDM:

-1. Get
+1. Download

-	In order to be persisted, the MDM Agent APK needs to be saved in a location that survives an Enterprise Reset, such as the Enterprise Partition.
-When putting a new version of the MDM Agent APK onto a device that already has this APK stored on it, the new version should overwrite the old version.
+	In order to be persisted, the MDM Agent APK needs to be downloaded and saved in a location that survives an Enterprise Reset, such as the Enterprise Partition.
+When saving a new version of the MDM Agent APK onto a device that already has this APK stored on it, the new version should overwrite the old version.

 2. Installation